 Browse all the Cake Recipes

 Craving more sweets?
 Follow me on Facebook, Instagram, Pinterest, and Yummly, and subscribe via email to receive all of the new recipes.
+Also, have a look at my favorite baking tools I use daily.

 Recipe card

-Fig And Almond Cake
+Fresh Fig And Almond Cake Recipe

 Say 'Yes' to this fig cake recipe and make fresh fig and almond cake - an amazingly easy one-bowl dessert.
 It is a decadent summer cake served with a dollop of Greek yogurt and red wine figgy sauce.
 It is definitely a hit for a fig lover!